 Selecting the Monitoring Environment

-When you follow the Repackage Installation wizard, you need to select where you would like to monitor an installation and capture the installation changes: on the local computer or on an existing virtual machine Pic 1.
+When you follow the Repackage Installation wizard, you need to select where you would like to monitor an installation and capture the installation changes: on the local computer, in Windows Sandbox, or on an existing virtual machine Pic 1.

-If you have virtual machines hosted on a VMware or Hyper-V server, you can select the option of monitoring an installation on an existing virtual machine, which should be specified in the wizard.
-Otherwise, you can use the option of monitoring an installation on the local computer.
+Monitoring on a virtual machine is a preferred option, so if you have virtual machines hosted on a Hyper-V, VMware or VirtualBox server, you can select the option of monitoring an installation on an existing virtual machine, which should be specified in the wizard.
+If a VM isn’t available, you can monitor in Windows Sandbox or on the local computer.

 Monitoring on the Local Computer